Listing View

 Full Arch

-Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support neighboring teeth.
+Dental implants are utilised when tooth loss has caused gaps to appear between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be fixed.
+They are also important in that they underpin and support teeth either side of the gap.

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone under the gums.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.

-Yes, it is possible however please note that it takes about four months for the gums to fully repair themselves which involves shrinkage and therefore the implants have to be adjusted.
+Yes, it is possible however please note that it takes approximately four months for the gums to fully heal which involves shrinkage and therefore the implants have to be adjusted.

-It is not any more painfull than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic used.
+It is not any more painfull than having a tooth removed which obviously depends on your pain tolerance and the type/amount of anesthetic utilised.

-Normally not because it needs a specialist to be there but it may be a chargeable service offered by the dental practice.
+Normally not because it requires an anesthetist to be in attendance but it may be a chargeable option offered by your dentist.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-This is where all of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (can be 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge held in place by 4 implants (sometimes 6).

 Hello from Dentology The Lartey Dental Clinic